afer-web/afer-web/README.md

 <div align="justify">
   <h1>Hi, I'm Antonino 👋</h1>
-  <p>Full‑Stack Software Engineer with extensive experience in backend development, enterprise integrations, and the implementation of business‑critical software.
-I work on connecting CRM, ERP, MES, and WMS systems through reliable services, automation logic, and data orchestration layers.
+  <p>Full‑Stack Software Engineer with a master’s degree in Electronic Engineering and extensive experience in backend development, enterprise integrations, and the implementation of business‑critical software.
+I work on connecting CRM, ERP, MES, and WMS systems through reliable services, automation logic, and data‑orchestration layers.
 My approach combines clean architecture, practical problem‑solving, and a strong focus on building solutions that improve operational efficiency and support long‑term scalability.</p>
 </div>

 ---